ravirahman/the-electrons/assets/posts/lab6.md

 *The above figure shows how bridge sampling would examine the green sample and discard the orange sample.
 The green sample's bridge intersects the boundry, whereas the orange's sample bridge is completely within the navigatable space.
 The blue dot represents the current robot position.
 The black line represents a found path.
 Therefore, it is unlikely the robot will take the first right turn.*

-Instead of bridge sampiling, uniform sampling with parent traversal found efficient paths.
+Instead of bridge sampling, uniform sampling with parent traversal found efficient paths.
 Uniform sampling could construct paths that backtrack or unnecessarily loop in free space.
-To avoid this pitfall, parent traversal connects each sample with the most senior navigable ancestor of the closest verticies.
-This optimiziation eliminates inefficient paths in free space (the primary benefit of bridge sampling) while also exploring all paths in the map.
+To avoid this pitfall, parent traversal connects each sample with the most senior navigable ancestor of the closest vertices.
+This optimization eliminates inefficient paths in free space (the primary benefit of bridge sampling) while also exploring all paths in the map.

 A navigable circular trajectory required a minimum turn radius of \\(1.5m\\), measured by the sharpest curve the RACECAR could sustain, along with an obstacle-free trajectory on the dilated map.
 Map cells every \\(\frac{2.0}{r}\\) units along the trajectory were checked for obstacles.

-Paths between the start pose and destination point were scored by averaging the square of the turn radius, weighted by the curcumfrence of the turn.
+Paths between the start pose and destination point were scored by averaging the square of the turn radius, weighted by the circumference of the turn.
 This heuristic prioritized smoother paths, which the robot could then follow at higher speeds.

 **Figure 10: Simulated RRT Path Planning**